Now they tell us??

 On a personal note, I have had the pleasure to work and rehabilitate my 90 year old mother after she fell and broke a hip last winter.
 Up until that time she had thrived, lived alone with her 2 adoring cats, worked part time as a community volunteer for the humane society, volunteered at the hospital, and drove herself to Eugene to play bridge with her buddies.
 She enjoyed living an independent life after 3 marriages, 3 spoiled kids and a bunch of grandkids and great grandkids.
 It all came to a sudden halt due to the break.
 She suffered with the diet changes, massage therapy, acupuncture, exercises, mostly yoga based, walking.
 Now, after 8 months she is back to better then normal with sassy energy and her usual activities.
 This is testimony to the power of diet, yoga, meditation and inspiration.
 I think we can say yoga practice spills over to benefit lives in many ways.

 Yoga is easy to find in Vallarta, Yoga Vallarta on 325 Basilio Badillo (www.yogavallarta.com) has been around at least a decade and offers a number of classes for the Silver haired enthusiast.
 Check Almas website for times a description of her well thought out offerings and inspiring teachers.
 Davannayoga studio(Davannayoga.com) Calle Matamoros 542 above the Guadalupe Church is the brain child of Anna Laura, master yogini.
 Anna has developed a first class yoga, meditation and kirtan kriya community in a peaceful and soulful venue.
 She offers all level classes, training courses and hosts super guest teachers.
-There are many reparable studios in the colonies, to many to mention.
+There are many reparable studios in the colonies, to many to mention, however Midtown hosts Arbol de Yoga, housed in Villas Vallarta, in a lofty palapa easy to get to by bus.

 Then there are the yoga retreats that bring students and teachers from around the world to our little corner of sea and sand to breathe in the positive vibes and exhale the negative.
 Healing